Nick Foles: Chicago Bears

-Foles was released on May 1, 2022.
+Foles was waived on May 1, 2022.

 Indianapolis Colts

 Foles signed a two-year contract with the Indianapolis Colts on May 23, 2022.

 After spending the first fifteen weeks as a backup, only appearing on two snaps, he was named the Colts' starter for their Week 16 game against the Los Angeles Chargers.
 In the game, Foles threw for 143 yards and three interceptions in the 20–3 loss.
 Despite the poor performance, Foles was again named the starter for their Week 17 game against the New York Giants, but he was injured during the game after a sack by Kayvon Thibodeaux in the second quarter in the 38–10 loss.
+He did not play again that season and was released on May 5, 2023.

+Retirement

+After going unsigned in 2023, Foles officially announced his retirement from the NFL as an Eagle on August 8, 2024.
+On September 16, 2024, he signed a ceremonial one-day contract to retire with the Philadelphia Eagles, and served as the team's honorary captain later that day for their 2024 season home opener against the Atlanta Falcons.